 Moving to South Korea During Covid – My Experience

-Moving to South Korea during Covid can be tough, especially if your symptoms are apparent.
+Moving to South Korea during Covid was tough, especially since my symptoms were apparent.

 It is important to note that I moved to South Korea during the peak of Covid in November 2020.

-Disclaimer: These are my experiences and thoughts of moving to South Korea during Covid.
+Disclaimer: These are my experiences and thoughts about moving to South Korea during Covid.